 10. Multilingual and Global

-WordPress supports over 160 languages, making it easy to create sites that serve global audiences.
+WordPress supports hundreds of locales, with dozens fully translated, making it easy to create sites that serve global audiences.

 You can switch your dashboard to your native language or use a multilingual plugin like WPML or TranslatePress to offer content in multiple languages.